-11. Magnetic Knife Holder
+13. Magnetic Knife Holder

 Plus, it provided easy access when cooking.
 I do recommend that if you plan on traveling, that the knives be removed and placed in a drawer before moving.

-12. Pizza Stone for Oven
+14. Pizza Stone for Oven

-These are just the top 12 items that we definitely love using in our RV Kitchen.
+These are just the top 14 items that we definitely love using in our RV Kitchen.
 They have made our journey of living Full-time easier.